JuliaCloud/MockAWS.jl/README.md

 ## Usages
 Patches are only available to [high-level](https://github.com/JuliaCloud/AWS.jl/tree/master/src/services) AWS.jl definitions, and are limited to only services which AWS themselves have defined example outputs.

-To use this package you must first must define the high-level AWS service, then attach the patches to the module.
+To use this package you must first define the high-level AWS service, then attach the patches to the module.
 **NOTE:** When applying patches, you must use the same name as you used when defining the AWS.jl high-level service module.

 ```julia